By Jane Searing, CPA

 - At least a majority of the board of directors of the private foundation are persons who are not:

-- Directors or directors of the business enterprise, or
+- Directors or officers of the business enterprise, or

 - Family members of a substantial contributor to the private foundation, and